saidkaban/polygon-area-calculator/README.md

 ### Assignment

-In this project I used object oriented programming to create a Rectangle class and a Square class.
+In this project, object oriented programming is used to create a Rectangle class and a Square class.
 The Square class is a subclass of Rectangle and inherit methods and attributes.

 #### Rectangle class
 When a Rectangle object is created, it is initialized with `width` and `height` attributes.
 The class also contains the following methods: